Arthur Kill: Crossings

 Arthur Kill is spanned by the Goethals Bridge and the Outerbridge Crossing, as well as by the Arthur Kill Vertical Lift Bridge, a railroad bridge and the largest bridge of its type in the United States.

 For many years the Kill was traversed by a ferry between Tottenville and the Perth Amboy Ferry Slip.
 Another ferry ran from the tip of Victory Boulevard in Travis to Carteret.
 Re-introduction ferry service between Carteret's Waterfront Park and Midtown Manhattan via Arthur Kill and Kill van Kull is planned.
 As of 2021, funding for the construction of a landing dock and purchase of a boat was in place.

+Groundbreaking for the new ferry terminal in Carteret, valued at $48 million, occurred on December 12, 2025 with the contract going to Brockwell and Carrington Contracts of the Towaco section of Montville, New Jersey.

 History

 The Arthur Kill was a critical dividing line during the American Revolution, with the British holding Staten Island for the duration of the conflict while New Jersey remained largely in Continental hands.
 Numerous skirmishes, including the Battle of Staten Island, spanned the Arthur Kill.

 The Pilgrim Pipeline, to pipe crude oil, kerosene, and diesel fuel through New York and New Jersey was proposed to terminate at the Linden side of the kill.